UnbendableStraw/homepod-restore/README.md

 brew install --HEAD ldid-procursus
 ```

-Now you can restore homepods!
+If you get no errors (warnings are OK!) then you are ready to restore homepods!

 ### Restore Steps

-1. Place and keep your HomePod upside down, and connect the adapter to the homepod first.
-Then, plug the usb into computer.
+1. IN ORDER: Place and keep your HomePod upside down.
+Then, connect the adapter to the homepod.
+Then, plug the usb cable into computer.
 Only then, can you plug power into homepod.

 * It is important you do this in order.
 Leave upside down.
 USB to PC first.
 Then Power to Pod.

-* allow any accessory connect prompts (pay attention to ones while running restore process too)
+* Some macs will have accessory connect prompts along the way, Allow them! (pay attention to ones while running restore process too)

-2. run the following, replacing YOUR.ipsw with the location of your .ipsw file
+2. run the following, replacing YOUR.ipsw with the location of your .ipsw file.
+You can also drag your .ipsw file into your terminal window to populate it's path.

 ```
 gaster pwn
 gaster reset
 idevicerestore -d -e YOUR.ipsw
 ```
 * Do not disturb HomePod or cable during restore process

+3. Be patient.
+It can take up to 10-15 minutes.
+Once you see `Restore Complete` continue waiting about a minute, then you'll see it reconnect in DFU mode again.
+You can now unplug power, then usb, then remove adapter from homepod, flip rightside up, reconnect power and wait for setup chime.

+Now you can set it up and use like any other homepod!
+This does not break over the air updates or any features / functionality.

+## Troubleshooting

-* If the restore is unsuccessful, just try again!
+If the restore is unsuccessful, just try again!
 But...
 * If you get an `Unable to restore device` error because of `failure when attempting to flash the nitrogen firmware`, try again from step 1 and it should work.
 * If you consistently get `Possibly invalid iBec` error, or `Waiting on NAND` during restore, it's probably hardware failure (bga / nand)
 * Basically, it _should_ restore successfully if it's purely a software brick, and your connection and cables to the homepod are good enough.
 * If you arent able to get a USB commection to your HomePod, look for any balled-up bits of the black adhesive keeping your adapter from sitting flush.
 You may need to clean all the adhesive off the bottom of your homepod, to allow the adapter to make closer contact.

-3. Be patient.
-Takes a few minutes.
-Once you see `Restore Complete` continue waiting about a minute.
-Then unplug power first, then usb, flip rightside up, reconnect power and wait for setup chime.
-At this point it can be set up and used like any other homepod.
-This does not break over the air updates or any features / functionality.

-> #### Note on ReverseProxy Timeout Messages
->
-> You may see many repeating timeout messages like so:
+* You may see many repeating timeout messages like so:
 >
 > ```
 > ReverseProxy[Ctrl]: (status=3) Connect Request